UnicodingUnicorn/webml/backend/API.md

 ### Session Handlers

 These routes handle the sessions in which a model is trained.
-Usually, one only has one session per model.
+Usually, one only has a single session per model.

-#### Get Loss
+#### Get Session

 ```
-GET /session/:id/loss
+GET /session/:id
 ```

-Get the loss associated with a specific session.
+Get a specific session.

 ##### URL Params